 Fuel consumption—Does each vehicle perform well based on its fuel consumption data?
 Are there specific drivers who are using more fuel than others or driving inefficiently?

 Driving behaviour and driver safety—How many miles are driven by each driver each day or week?
 Is there a problem with distracted driving among certain members of the team (such as texting while driving)?
-Do any employees require additional training in safe driving practices according to their number of speeding tickets or accidents caused per year?
+Do any employees require additional training in safe driving practises according to their number of speeding tickets or accidents caused per year?

 As a fleet manager, you know the importance of preventative maintenance.
-By proactively addressing issues before they become more difficult and expensive to fix, you can save money and optimize vehicle health and performance.
+By proactively addressing issues before they become more difficult and expensive to fix, you can save money and optimise vehicle health and performance.

 If you don’t have a preventative maintenance plan in place, now is the time to create one.
 A good maintenance plan will outline what needs to be done on each vehicle as well as when it needs to be done (e.g., oil changes every 6 months).